-See Note 2, "Summary of Significant Accounting Policies" to the audited combined financial statements and Note 7, "Acquisitions, Goodwill, and Other Intangible Assets" to the unaudited condensed combined financial statements included elsewhere in this Information Statement for further information on our significant accounting policies.
+See Note 2, "Summary of Significant Accounting Policies" to the audited combined financial statements included elsewhere in this Information Statement for further information on our significant accounting policies.

 Revenue Recognition

 Our revenues are recorded based on the consideration specified in customer contracts net of any sales incentives, discounts, returns, chargebacks, group purchasing organization fees, rebates, or credits, which are accounted for as estimated variable consideration.
 Our estimates for these deductions are based upon historical experience and consider current and forecasted market trends.
 We record the estimated amounts as a reduction to revenue when we recognize the related product or service sale.